gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 passage at the top of the shaft she collapsed beside the grownups, panting.

-Eventually Gaeston clambered to his feet and took his bow from his pack, restringing it while Laeuc screwed the two halves of his spear together and Vurt made sure that his sword was loose in his scabbard.
+After a moment Gaeston clambered to his feet and took his bow from his pack, restringing it while Laeuc screwed the two halves of his spear together and Vurt made sure that his sword was loose in his scabbard.
 Without a word being said, he picked up his lantern once again and set